tuxofil/epv/README.md

-# epv -- web based photo gallery
+# _epv_, a web-based photo gallery

 ## Overview

-epv is minimalistic photo gallery with Web interface.
+_epv_ is a minimalistic photo gallery with Web interface.
-It does not any changes to directory with your media files and store all epv-related files (user defined meta info, thumbnails and resized pictures) to separate location.
+It does not need write access to directories with your media files (all epv-related files, e.g., user defined meta info, thumbnails and resized pictures, are kept in a separate location).

 ## Requirements

-You need following packages installed to run epv:

 * erlang;
 * erlang-inets;
 * imagemagick.

-To build HTML documentation you need erlang-edoc package installed.
+To build HTML documentation, you need erlang-edoc.

 ## Building

-Chdir to epv sources top dir and type:
+To build all Erlang binaries as well as HTML documentation, execute:

     $ make

-It will compile all Erlang binaries and HTML documentation.
-If you do not want generate HTML documentation, type:
+If all you need is just binaries, do:

     $ make compile

 ## Installing

-Sorry, there is no {RPM,DEB} packages for now.
-But you can install epv as separate service in Debian with:
+Sorry, there are no RPM or DEB packages yet, but you can install _epv_ as a separate service in Debian with:

     $ sudo make install-debian

-epv init.d-script is all you need.
+which will put an epv start/stop script in /etc/init.d.
-After starting epv with something like "service epv start" point your browser at http://127.0.0.1:8080/ (8080 - is the default TCP port number).
+After starting _epv_ with something like "service epv start", _epv_ will start serving http requests on port 8080 (default, configurable).

+## Configuration

-Configuration file located at /etc/epv.config, logs will be stored in /var/log/epv/, thumbnails and resized images will be stored in /var/lib/epv/meta (by default).
+TCP port and other settings for _epv_ are stored in /etc/epv.config.
+By default, logs will be created in /var/log/epv, and thumbnails and resized images will be stored in /var/lib/epv/meta.

 ## Adding some media

-Simply add new directories or image files (or symlink them) to so called "media dir" (defined in configuration).
-No restart or extra actions required but F5 in your browser.
+Simply add new directories or image files (or symlink them) to the so called "media dir" (defined in configuration).
+No restart or extra actions required except F5 in your browser.

 -----------------------------------------------------------------
 Aleksey Morarash <aleksey.morarash@gmail.com>, 2012